Skip to main content

 Pet Relocation to Bali

-Please be aware from a legal point of view, dog and cats can be accepted into Jakarta, Indonesia (with an Indonesian permit).
+Please be aware from a legal point of view, dogs and cats can be accepted into Jakarta, Indonesia (with an Indonesian permit).
 However, it is prohibited to transport dogs or cats to or from Bali, as a measure to manage the spread of rabies in Indonesia.

 How can I bring my dog or Cat to Bali?